mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 ```

-### 5.5 Experiment Tracking and Hyperparameter Optimization with Weights and Biases: A Example with Scripts and Hydra
+### 5.5 Experiment Tracking and Hyperparameter Optimization with Weights and Biases and Hydra

 In the repository